 There are three US metal bands named Malignancy.
 Two of them are from Texas.
 This one is from Yonkers, NY, and they play an extremely intricate, ferocious brand of death metal that started out noisy and pummeling, but has gradually become more complex and progressive, without losing any of its general savagery.
-This is their third full-length album; they debuted with 1999′s Intrauterine Cannibalism, and followed that up with two EPs – Motivated by Hunger in 2000 and Cross Species Transmutation in 2003.
+Eugenics (buy it from Amazon) is their third full-length album; they debuted with 1999’s Intrauterine Cannibalism, and followed that up with two EPs – Motivated by Hunger in 2000 and Cross Species Transmutation in 2003.
 In 2007, they signed with Willowtip and released Inhuman Grotesqueries, their best record to that point, and now, five years later, they’re back.
 Nobody in Malignancy is attempting to make the group a full-time job; they create this music for the pure joy of it.

 The band went through the usual flurry of lineup changes between their formation in 1992 and Intrauterine Cannibalism, but the three core musicians—vocalist Danny Nelson, guitarist Ron Kachnic, and drummer-turned-bassist Roger Beaujard—have been present since the debut album.
 Current drummer Mike Heller joined in 2004.
 During the 1990s and early 2000s, Beaujard was one-half of the ultra-brutal, almost cavemanlike death metal band Mortician, whose use of a drum machine and heavy creative reliance on samples of soundtracks, dialogue and screams from gory horror movies, as well as bassist/vocalist Will Rahmer‘s indecipherably guttural growls, set them apart from their peers.